holy-8/cool_char_lang/reference/documentation.md

 Upon reaching `{`, defines a procedure with a provided name. if such procedure already exists, overrides it.

+Note that it is possible to define a procedure inside of a procedure.
+It's also possible for procedure to redefine itself.

 Code inside of procedure body (between `P{` and `}`) does not run, until the procedure is called.